 Even though games like World of Warcraft made it into addiction statistics, they’re not even closely as addictive as illegal drugs and alcohol.
 Furthermore, gambling statistics are also very worrisome, and there’s gambling in the esports world as well, which possibly deserves an article of its own.

-15. PUBG was one of the most popular esports games in 2018, with over 50 million active players.
+15. PUBG was one of the most popular esports games, with over 50 million active players.

-It is still holding up, but Fortnite really took over the PUBG player base, since they are both in the same game category.
+It is still holding up, but Fortnite took over the PUBG player base since they are both in the same game category.

 Esports Growth Statistics

-16. By 2021, experts predict there will be over 550 million esports viewers, out of which 250 million will be regular viewers.
+16. In 2021, experts predicted there would be over 550 million esports viewers, out of which 250 million were supposed to be regular viewers.

 This esports industry analysis confirmed the following:

 - In 2016, there were 160 million casual esports viewers and 121 million additional “enthusiast” viewers.

 - In 2017, those numbers increased to 192 million and 143 million, respectively.

 - In 2018, 165 million of the total 380 million were gamers, and the others were casual watchers.